Christopher Christian, PhD

 Dr. Christian, Ph.D. is the Editor-in-Chief of the journal Psychoanalytic Psychology.
 He obtained a PhD in clinical psychology from the University of Massachusetts; earned a Certificate in Psychoanalysis from the Institute for Psychoanalytic Training and Research (IPTAR), where he is past Dean, and a Training and Supervising Analyst.
 His most recent book, Psychoanalysis in the Barrios: Race, Class, and the Unconscious, with Patricia Gherovici, is the winner of the distinguished 2020 Gradiva Award, and winner of the American Board & Academy of Psychoanalysis Book Prize.
 He is co-editor of Psychoanalytic Perspectives on Conflict with Morris Eagle and David Wolitzky; and co-editor of The Second Century of Psychoanalysis: Evolving Perspectives on Therapeutic Action with Michael J. Diamond.
 He is an Assistant Clinical Professor, Yale School of Medicine, Department of Psychiatry; Faculty at the Western New England Psychoanalytic Society; Professor in the Contemporary Psychoanalytic Psychotherapy program, Ramon Llull University (Barcelona).
 He is member of the Los Angeles Institute and Society for Psychoanalytic Studies; the American Psychoanalytic Association; the International Psychoanalytical Association; and the Rapaport-Klein Study Group.
+Dr. Christian is Board Certified in Psychoanalytic and Psychodynamic Psychology and Board Certified in Psychoanalysis.
 His forthcoming book is titled: Psychoanalysis and the Corporeal: New Studies on the Psyche-Soma Connection, Somatization, and Body Dysmorphia to be published by Routledge.

 "Since its origins, psychoanalysis has been faced with two crucial questions: are its theories universal or culturally determined?
 Should treatment be made available to all, and if so, at what cost?
 These questions continue to haunt contemporary psychoanalytic practice.
 Psychoanalysis in the Barrios: Race, Class, and the Unconscious presents a diverse array of responses to and provocative reformulations of these century-old concerns, as for instance whether there is a cultural specificity to Cuban scopophilic perversions, or how one offers treatment to impoverished, working-class urban Americans?
 How does contemporary fiction, art, and music help us understand these questions?
 Patricia Gherovici’s and Chris Christian’s edited volume should be required reading for all analytic trainees and students of psychology." -- Rubén Gallo, PhD, author of Freud’s Mexico: Into the Wilds of Psychoanalysis and member of the board, Sigmund Freud Museum, Vienna